Stay up-to-date in pulmonary and critical care. No spam.

-- Benzodiazepines suppress respiratory drive, in a shallow-breathing pattern (as opposed to the “deep and slow” respiratory depression from opioids).
-Benzodiazepines are believed to frequently cause delirium when used for patients in the ICU, especially elderly patients, although the measured association is actually quite weak.
+- Benzodiazepines suppress respiratory drive, in a shallow-breathing pattern (as opposed to the "deep and slow" respiratory depression from opioids).
+Benzodiazepines are believed to frequently cause delirium when used for patients in the ICU, especially elderly patients, although the evidence for this is weak.

-- Benzodiazepine withdrawal is believed to be a risk of abrupt discontinuation of infusions after long periods (although the only series cited is of 9 patients at one center).
+- Benzodiazepine withdrawal is a risk of abrupt discontinuation of infusions after long periods.

 - Propofol reduces time to extubation compared to benzodiazepines, according to multiple randomized trials.

-- Propofol causes hypotension especially with bolus dosing, but authors argue the effect is minimal in volume-resuscitated patients.
+- Propofol causes hypotension especially with bolus dosing, but this may be minimal or clinically unharmful in volume-replete patients.

-- Monitor triglycerides 1-2 times / week and include the 1.1 kcal/mL in the nutrition plan while a patient is receiving a lipid-rich propofol infusion.
+- Monitor triglycerides 1-2 times / week and advise nutrition (since propofol contributes 1.1 kcal/mL) while a patient is receiving a propofol infusion.

 - Propofol infusion syndrome (cardiac failure from sudden bradycardia, metabolic acidosis, hyperkalemia, rhabdomyolysis) appears quite rare in adults receiving usual doses (4-5 mg/kg/hr or less); consider checking pH, lactate, creatine kinase when using propofol for long periods or at high doses.